Union Switch & Signal

-Union Switch & Signal Inc. (US&S) was an American company based in Pittsburgh, Pennsylvania, which focused on railway signaling equipment, systems and services.
-The company was acquired by Ansaldo STS (from 2015, Hitachi Rail STS) in 1988, operating as a wholly owned company until January 2009, when US&S was renamed "Ansaldo STS USA" to operate as a subsidiary of Ansaldo in the Americas and Asia.
+Union Switch & Signal Inc. (US&S) was an American company based in Pittsburgh, Pennsylvania, which manufactured railway signaling equipment, systems and services.
+The company was acquired by Ansaldo STS in 1988, operating as a wholly owned company until January 2009, when US&S was renamed "Ansaldo STS USA" to operate as a subsidiary of Ansaldo in the Americas and Asia.

 History

 Early years

 George Westinghouse founded Union Switch & Signal Inc. in 1881, consolidating the assets of the Union Electric Signal Company (founded by track circuit inventor William Robinson) and the Interlocking Switch & Signal Company (which had pioneered interlockings).
-In 1925 US&S acquired the Hall Signal Company, primarily to obtain the latter company's patents for searchlight signals.
+In 1925, US&S acquired the Hall Signal Company, primarily to obtain the latter company's patents for searchlight signals.